 Because conditions such as measles and scarlet fever spread easily, you must wash your hands frequently and refrain from coughing on others as much as possible.
 If your child is diagnosed with either of these conditions, you may need to keep them out of school for a period.

-If your doctor prescribes antibiotics for you, taking the entire course of treatment is important.
+If a doctor prescribes antibiotics for you, taking the entire course of treatment is important.
 While you may feel better before your medication runs out, the bacteria may still be present in your body.
 Keep taking the treatment until it’s completed.